Dogmans/stock-pipeline/docs/screener_methods/combined.md

 1. Run each individual screener in the strategies list
 2. For each screener, assign rank positions (1 being the best) to all stocks
-3. For each stock that appears in multiple screeners:
+3. Only include stocks that appear in ALL specified screeners
+4. For each qualifying stock:
    - Calculate the average rank position
    - Record which screeners it appeared in
    - Store key metrics from each screener
-4. Sort the final results by average rank
+5. Sort the final results by average rank

 ### Advantages